 Out with the old and in with the new!

-As the New Year dawns, Lakeshia Harris, 35, reflects on past years of spending money without budgeting properly.
+Every year Lakeshia Harris, 35, reflects on past years of spending money without budgeting properly.
 As she recalls, one of her worse habits is spending too much money on eating out at restaurants.
-But for in the new year, she is on a one woman mission to change her life.
+But for in the new year, she is on a one-woman mission to change her life.

 “I would like to make a financial New Year’s resolution to stop living from paycheck to paycheck,” affirms Harris.
 We all make New Year’s resolutions and financial commitments join losing weight at the top of the list.
 However, when spring rolls around, keeping those self-made promises may prove to be difficult to say the least.
 To get yourself on track, ESSENCE.com encourages you to become a financial revolutionary!
 Our experts will help you to implement these immediate cost-cutting and savings measures that can yield long-term results for this year and beyond.
 Use your windfall to pay bills and debts of importance in your household.